Old World Underground, Where Are You Now?

-Old World Underground, Where Are You Now? is the debut studio album by Canadian indie rock band Metric.
-The album was released on September 2, 2003 on Enjoy Records (now known as Everloving Records) and Last Gang Records in Canada; it went gold in Canada.
+Old World Underground, Where Are You Now? is the debut album by the Canadian indie rock band Metric, released on September 2, 2003, through Enjoy Records and Last Gang Records in Canada; it went Gold in Canada.
 It was produced by Michael Andrews, recorded at Elgonix Labs, Los Angeles, and mixed at Sonora Recordings.

-The songs "Combat Baby" and "Dead Disco" were released as singles.
-Music videos were produced for the following songs: "Calculation Theme", "IOU", "Combat Baby", "Succexy", "The List", "Dead Disco".
+Old World Underground, Where Are You Now? was met with generally positive reception.